carlosmb001/weather_website/README.md

 ## Description
 The Weather Dashboard is a web application that allows travelers to view the weather outlook for multiple cities.
 Users can search for a city and retrieve current and future weather conditions for that city.
 The application utilizes the OpenWeather API to retrieve weather data and stores user's search history using localStorage.
+I learned to to call Weather Dashboard and use javascript to display the data into the HTML page.

 ## Features
 Search for a city to view current and future weather conditions